arthuraa/semantics-course/STRUCTURE.md

-# Structure of the Coq development
+# Structure of the Rocq development

-This document roughly maps the lecture notes and exercises to the Coq development.
+This document roughly maps the lecture notes and exercises to the Rocq development.

 ## Basic structure
 Chapters 1-4 are included in the `theories/type_systems` folder.